ajstarks/dubois-data-portraits/README.md

 * Plate 50: The Rise of Negroes from Slavery to Freedom in One Generation"
 * Plate 51: Proportion of Freemen and Slaves
 * Plate 52: City and Rural Population
+* Plate 53: Conjugal condition of American Negroes according to age periods
 * Plate 56: Negro landowners
 * Plate 57: Negro business men in the United States
 * Plate 59: Mortality of American Negroes